wpswings/woo-gift-cards-lite/readme.txt

 * Exclude products, categories, or sale items to restrict customers from buying specific items
 * Enable or Disable tax calculation for gift card products

-== PLUGIN COMPATIBILITIES ==

-**1. Ultimate Gift Cards for WooCommerce Compatibility with Multi-Currency Switcher for WooCommerce** This gift certificate plugin is now compatible with [**MWB Multi-Currency Switcher for WooCommerce**](https://wordpress.org/plugins/mwb-multi-currency-switcher-for-woocommerce/) and [**WooCommerce Multi-Currency Switcher (PRO)**](https://makewebbetter.com/product/woocommerce-multi-currency-switcher/?utm_source=MWB-giftcard-org&utm_medium=MWB-org-page&utm_campaign=MWB-giftcard-org).
-Thereby, you can get the following benefits:

-* You can customize the gift card price according to the currency choice, user’s preference of currency, default price, or price range.
-* The gift card’s coupon price will be customized according to the selected currency.
-* Discounts on gift card products will come according to the selected currency.

-**2. Ultimate WooCommerce Gift Cards is Compatible with WooCommerce Subscriptions PRO** The gift card for the WooCommerce plugin’s compatibility with the [**WooCommerce Subscriptions PRO**](https://makewebbetter.com/product/woocommerce-subscriptions-pro/?utm_source=MWB-giftcard-org&utm_medium=MWB-org-page&utm_campaign=MWB-giftcard-org) plugin enables you to leverage the following benefits:

-* You can allow your users to use Gift Card Coupons for subscription-related activities like first signup fee discount, a signup percentage discount, recurring discounts.
-* Use gift cards on existing subscriptions for renewal orders based on coupon amount.
-* If the subscription is purchased using a gift card, the same gift card will be applicable for the renewals too.

-**3. WooCommerce Gift Cards Compatibility with WPML & Multisite** The Ultimate Gift Card for WooCommerce plugin is also compatible with the WPML and multisite.

 == PLUGIN MEETS YOUR REQUIREMENT, SO ==
 [**Download Now!!**](https://downloads.wordpress.org/plugin/woo-gift-cards-lite.zip)